PavanKalyanSaladi/PavanKalyanSaladi/README.md

 # 👋 Hi there, I’m @PavanKalyanSaladi
 ## 👀 I’m an Engineer interested in Tech & DevOps with a passion in learning new ...
-- 🔭 I’m currently learning <b>GCP, Networking, Security</b> to expand my skills in public cloud.
+- 🔭 I’m currently learning <b>GCP & Security</b> to expand my skills in public cloud.
-- 💞️ I’m looking to collaborate with techies who are better than yesterday.
-Make everyday count becoming the best you.
+- 💞️ I’m looking forward to connect with techies who are better than yesterday.
-- 😄 Pronouns: ...
+- 🌱 I’m looking to collaborate with other developers on open-source projects.
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I love to play indoor games likes <b>Carrom, Badminton & Table Tennis!<br>

 ### 📫 How to reach me:
   <a href="https://www.linkedin.com/in/pksaladi/" rel="nofollow">